majianjia/aerospikes-fan/README.md

 Now we have a ring of thin high velocity flow, but the ring of low doesnt go far unless it can its energy to the surrounding air.
 Where the aerospike nozzle come into place.

-The thin airflow follow the surface of aerospike nozzle because of Bernoulli's principle, while the ring is getting smaller.
+The thin airflow follow the surface of aerospike nozzle because of Bernoulli's principle.
+The ring is getting smaller and smaller near the tips of aerospike, then the air got a second velocity boost.